daniel-starke/STM32CubeDuino/README.md

 **Q:** How do I generate a custom `initVariant()` function for my board?
 **A:** Download the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html).
 Create a new `STM32 Project` for the used chip in there and activate all relevant peripherals.
 Complete the clock configuration and generate the code.
 The content from the generated `SystemClock_Config()` function in `main.c` is the base for the new `initVariant()` function.
 Finally, replace all calls to `Error_Handler()` with `systemErrorHandler()`.
 See also [Getting Started](doc/starting.md).

 **Q:** Passing `-flto` to the compiler and linker breaks my build.
 The firmware is not starting anymore.
-**A:** The is most likely due to an old bug in [binutils](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=83967).
+**A:** This is most likely due to an old bug in [binutils](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=83967).
 Try to update to a [more recent toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm).

 Issues
 ======